cmu-pasta/DateSAT/tests/README.md

 # DATE-SMT Test Suite

-This directory contains unit, property-based, and integration tests for the DATE-SMT library.
+This directory contains unit and property-based tests for the DATE-SMT library.

 ## Layout